silvanocerza/blog-sources/content/posts/my-home-network-setup.md

 This is a pretty minimal setup for Nginx with some extras for Home Assistant but it does the trick and solve the routing issue.

 Last but not least you must add this to your Home Assistant `configuration.yaml`, this authorises connections coming from the Nginx proxy and the rest of the Docker network.
-To find the correct I used `docker network inspect traefik-net`.
+To find the correct IP I used `docker network inspect traefik-net`.

 ```configuration.yaml
 http: